mjt-books/python-book/chapters/chapter-19.md

    - The relative time spent in data loading vs forward/backward.
    - Whether GPU utilization looks reasonable during the profiled window.

+**Optional extensions:**
-Optional: Add NVTX or equivalent scopes around `data_loading`, `forward`, `backward`, and `optimizer_step` and verify that they show up in the trace.
+- Add NVTX or equivalent scopes around `data_loading`, `forward`, `backward`, and `optimizer_step` and verify that they show up in the trace.
+- Run the same profiling mode on a laptop CPU and on a cluster GPU node to compare shapes of the timelines.

 ### 4. Introduce a “CI mode” and a smoke test

-**Goal:** Add a fast-running CI mode to your script and a smoke test that asserts basic training health.
+**Goal (minimum viable):** Add a fast-running CI mode to your script and a smoke test that asserts basic training health on CPU.

 1. Extend your training script with a `--mode` flag:
    - `normal` (default): your usual configuration.